LtSquigs/comic-archive-web-editor/README.md

 - Joining images within an archive together (e.g. double page spreads)
 - Spltting an Archive into multiple smaller archives (e.g. spltting a Volume into multiple Chapters)
 - Editing the metadata of multiple archives in bulk using CSV
+- Scraping metadata from ComicVine and MyAnimeList APIs

 ### Running the server